 ~ Water: Make sure to water your plants every day or two, about 1L each should be enough depending on the amount of sun they receive and whether they're in raised beds/pots or soil (raised beds/pots drain faster).
 A good indicator is, that if the soil is still moist, you don't need to water.

 ~ Nutrients: There are so many nutrients and fertilisers out there that the choice can be quite overwhelming.
 Just make sure that you're regularly feeding with an all-rounder NPK like SeaGrow and you'll be fine, although you can also supplement with super-nutrients like the BioGrow range or one of our favourite micro-nutrient boosters Ormus (from TransfOrmus).
 Our favourite supplier of nutrients is Hydroponics SA, although we will soon be stocking a few select cannabis nutrients ourselves, so watch out for that exciting event!
-(Just make sure everything is organic, obviously!)
+(Just make sure everything is organic, obviously!).
+You will be able to identify a cannabis magnesium deficiency if your plant shows yellow spots on the edges or between the veins of its older leaves, while the veins themselves remain dark green.
+Here's a good article on this.

 ~ Love: Show those plants some love, prune off sad-looking leaves, regularly give them a good look-over, play them a little Mozart and take care to connect with these living beings, they can teach you so much about how they're fairing if you only take the time to listen.